goldenguy00/ror2skillsplusplus/README.md

 1. Opening the info screen will present 'Buy' buttons over the top of skills that can be purchased.
 ![](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/raw/master/Images/buy_options.png)

 1. Clicking on any of the 'Buy' buttons will spend a single point and the skill will upgrade.
-The plus indicates the number of skillpoints invested in the skill.,
 ![](https://gitlab.com/cwmlolzlz/ror2skillsplusplus/-/raw/master/Images/skillpoint_spent.png)

 ### Controllers